zcash/lightwalletd/docs/docker-run.md

 ## Using docker-compose for a full stack

-Don't have an existing zcash node?
+Don't have an existing Zcash node?
 Check out the [docker-compose](./docker-compose-setup.md) for examples of multi-container usage.